 Once the carious process reaches the third layer (soft tissue-pulp) of the tooth, the only two options left to save the tooth in a mature adult tooth are either extraction or root canal treatment (RCT).
 The tooth needs to be assessed and evaluated to check for the prognosis and decide the treatment.

-As the name suggests, RCT is associated with treating the canals of the root of the tooth.
+As the name suggests, root canal treatment is associated with treating the canals of the root of the tooth.
 The procedure can be divided mainly into three processes, namely, getting access to the canal, cleaning, and shaping of the canal and finally refilling the space within the canal with an inert material.
 After doing all the required basic history taking (personal, medical and regarding the complaint of the patient), doing clinical and radiological examinations (OPG or IOPA X-rays), diagnosing and treatment planning, the procedure is carried out.

 Being a chairside procedure, it is done under local anesthesia.
 Once the tooth is anesthetized, the dentist opens and cleans the cavity, reaching the canal opening.
-After which, the remnants of dead pulp and debris are removed followed by cleaning and shaping of the canal and disinfecting it.
+After which, the remnants of dead pulp and debris are removed followed by cleaning and shaping the canal and disinfecting it.
 Sometimes, when the infection is chronic or has reached beyond the tooth within the bone, the first appointment ceases here with the application of intracanal medicament (Calcium hydroxide dressing).
 In other cases, it can be completed within a single visit.
-The second visit or the last process involves filling of the cleaned and shaped canal with an inert material (Gutta-percha) in order to prevent any reinfection, mainly any retrograde infection.
+The second visit or the last process involves filling the cleaned and shaped canal with an inert material (Gutta-percha) in order to prevent any reinfection, mainly any retrograde infection.

 Following all this, the cavity is sealed with a temporary filling for 5 to 7 days and if there are no symptoms within those days, it is changed to a permanent filling and a crown is placed.
-Again, simply a crown or post and core is based on the remaining tooth structure and other prognostic factors.
+Again, simply a crown or post and core is suggested based on the remaining tooth structure and other prognostic factors.

 There can be various causes leading to root canal treatment and they are as follows:

-It is necessary to do the RCT in such scenarios as leaving behind the infected, necrosed or diseased pulp within tooth might cause infection, pain and swelling in future and might even communicate to other vital spaces and structures making the condition more serious.
+It is necessary to do the RCT in such scenarios as leaving behind the infected, necrosed or diseased pulp within the tooth might cause infection, pain and swelling in future and might even communicate to other vital spaces and structures making the condition more serious.

 The dentist is trained enough to overcome these complications and do the needful and bring comfort to the patient.
 Sometimes, there may be some complications following this procedure in the patient which are temporary and can be overcome easily.
 They are as follows:

-1. Continuous pain:
+1. Continuous Pain:

 The injection of this solution beyond the apex of the tooth may lead to toxic tissue reaction and show the following symptoms: Severe immediate pain, swelling, bleeding from tooth as well as within tissues.
 To manage this, ice pack compression can be done for 24 hours (15 minutes interval) to reduce swelling and post that warm, moist compression can be done (15 minutes interval).
 Analgesics prescribed by your dentist can be taken for pain relief.

-4. Unnoticed crack in root or missed lateral canals: These can be a source of reinfection and need the attention of the dentist.
+3. Unnoticed crack in root or missed lateral canals: These can be a source of reinfection and need the attention of the dentist.

-The major cause to face RCT is tooth cavity which can be prevented if taken proper measures, like maintaining good oral hygiene, visiting the dentist once a year for a regular dental checkup and getting caries (cavities) filled in the initial stages itself, if any.
+The major cause of RCT is tooth cavity which can be prevented if taken proper measures, like maintaining good oral hygiene, visiting the dentist once a year for a regular dental checkup and getting caries (cavities) filled in the initial stages itself, if any.
 In case of any trauma to the tooth, visit the dentist as soon as possible.

-The major fear and dilemma among the patients regarding the RCT is due to pain and neglecting the importance of the tooth.
-It is always a better option to save the tooth instead of removing and replacing as the function of the natural tooth can never be mimicked by artificial tooth.
+The major fear and dilemma among the patients regarding the RCT is pain and neglecting the importance of the tooth.
+It is always a better option to save the tooth instead of removing and replacing it as the function of the natural tooth can never be mimicked by an artificial tooth.
 It is important to be aware of the precautionary as well as the treatment aspects of tooth-related conditions.

-As the online medical platforms have made the patient-doctor communication much simpler and convenient, when in doubt or if you have any symptoms or notice anything different or unusual from normal in your oral cavity, it is advisable to consult your dentist online with just mentioning the details of complaint, sharing images and X-rays to get detailed knowledge about the condition and the available treatment for the same.Last reviewed at: 01.Jan.2019
+As the online medical platforms have made the patient-doctor communication much simpler and convenient, when in doubt or if you have any symptoms or notice anything different or unusual from normal in your oral cavity, it is advisable to consult your dentist online with just mentioning the details of complaint, sharing images and X-rays to get detailed knowledge about the condition and the available treatment for the same.